federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

     ## [1] 0.6504686

 #### **Observations**
 Figure 4 is a plot of country co-productions against the amount of nominal GDP to services, a possible proxy for the **ability** of a country to invest in the cinema industry.
+The problems highlighted in the previous figure, as well as the assumptions made, also apply to this one.

 The plot could ideally be divided into three sections: